yarisvt/tyk-docs/tyk-docs/content/shared/api-def-cors.md

 The CORS middleware has the following options:

 * `CORS.allowed_origins`: A list of origin domains to allow access from.
+Wildcards are also supported, e.g. `http://*.foo.com`

 * `CORS.allowed_methods`: A list of methods to allow access via.